avalon649/cheat-sheets/linux/create-a bootable-USB-from-ISO.md

 3. Create a Bootable USB Using the dd Command

-We’re ready to copy the ISO file to the USB drive using the dd command.
-I’d recommend navigating to the directory where you downloaded the ISO.
-Let’s say you put it in your user’s “Downloads” directory.
+Were ready to copy the ISO file to the USB drive using the dd command.
+I'd recommend navigating to the directory where you downloaded the ISO.
+Let's say you put it in your user’s “Downloads” directory.

 `cd ~/Downloads`

-Since we’re already in the right directory, we can use the following command to write ISO to USB and create a bootable USB stick:
+Since were already in the right directory, we can use the following command to write ISO to USB and create a bootable USB stick:

 ```bash
 sudo dd bs=4M if=filename.iso of=/dev/sdb status=progress